 Certain specific areas of research at Brown University, because they are narrowly focused and limited, may only require a Technology Assistance Agreement (TAA) rather than a broader export license.
 The TAA is used for the performance of a limited specific defense service or the disclosure of limited specific technical data as opposed to an alternate agreement granting a right or license for broader transfers of defense articles.
 With a TAA, academic departments are responsible for developing and implementing a technology control plan for items of equipment, components, or software that are export controlled under ITAR but that may not be intended for actual export, either by shipment or as a deemed export within this country.
-Keri Godin, Director of the Office of Research Integrity can provide assistance in the process and may be reached at 863-1803, or by email, at Keri_Godin@brown.edu
+Juliane Blyth, Associate Director of Research Operations with the Office of Research Integrity, can provide assistance in the process and may be reached at 863-3295, or by email, at Juliane_Blyth@brown.edu

 If an ITAR license is required at Brown, the Vice President for Research is the Empowered Official of Brown University responsible for the execution of ITAR licenses and for the ultimate management and control of this policy as stated under the ITAR.

 C) The Office of Foreign Asset Control (OFAC).
 OFAC, within the Treasury Department, is responsible for the oversight of regulations pertaining to embargoed and sanctioned countries and to individual persons and entities who are from these countries or who have violated other laws.
 Specifically, OFAC administers and enforces economic and trade sanctions based on U.S. foreign policy and other national security goals.

 A listing of OFAC countries and "Specially Designated Nationals" along with related crime enforcement advisories is available at the following url: http://www.treas.gov/offices/enforcement/lists/ .